wonderpaper/search/WIKI.md

-Welcome to the Simple-Jekyll-Search wiki!
+WelcomeWelcome to the Simple-Jekyll-Search wiki!

 Here is a list of the available options, usage questions, troubleshootings, guides.